-And for an additional $10 million the Ontario Power Authority gave Greenfield South to halt construction.
+And for another $10 million the Ontario Power Authority gave to Greenfield South to halt construction.

 TORONTO—Ontario taxpayers, not hydro rate payers, are on the hook for at least $180 million for the Liberals’ decision to cancel a gas power plant in Mississauga, Finance Minister Dwight Duncan confirmed Monday.

 Duncan also said the Ontario Power Authority paid Greenfield South, developers of the cancelled plant, another $10 million as a sign of good faith while trying to persuade the company to halt construction.